mdsufz/MuDoGeR/README.md

 * **(1.a)** Trimming of the metagenomic library and removal of all the host reads by running  metaWRAP-Read_qc
 * **(1.b)** Calculation of the amount of resources for the good quality reads of the libraries.
 * **(1.b.1)** The k-mer of the good quality reads produced in **(1.1)** is first calculated.The k-mer size which will investigated is 33 and 55.
-* **(1.b.2)** The calculated k-mer is added to an equation which will estimate the amount of memory of the good quality reads which are going to be assembled.
+* **(1.b.2)** The calculated k-mer is added to an equation which will estimate the amount of memory that metaSpades will utilize to assemble the good quality reads.
 * **(1.c)** Assembly of the good quality reads by running metaWRAP-Assembly module

 ###  (2) Metagenomic recovery of Prokaryotic genomes